Tyson-Shannon/TNet/README.md

 This code will allow users to turn their computers into nodes for hosting UNet content.

 ## Setup
-You should have python, pip, and [ipfs](https://docs.ipfs.tech/install/command-line/#install-official-binary-distributions) installed. <br />
+You should have python and [ipfs](https://docs.ipfs.tech/install/command-line/#install-official-binary-distributions) installed. <br />

-You should navigate to the file with node.py and download the necessary libraries.
+Set up ipfs PUBSUB (comonly not enabled by default, only need to run this once)
 ```
-pip install -r REQUIREMENTS.txt
+ipfs config --json Pubsub.Enabled true
 ```
 then run your ipfs daemon.
 ```